 - Colorado S.B.22-193 (enacted 2022): Created the electrifying school buses grant program to award grant money to school districts to help finance the purchase and maintenance of electric-powered school buses, the conversion of fossil-fuel-powered school buses to electric-powered school buses, charging infrastructure, and upgrades for electric charging infrastructure and the retirement of fossil-fuel-powered school buses. - Maine L.D.
-519 (enacted 2023): requires the Efficiency Maine Trust to design and operate a 2-year vehicle-togrid pilot project to use electric school buses to store energy from the electric grid during times of low demand and low usage rates and discharge the stored energy to the grid during times of high demand and high usage rates. - Maryland H.B.0696 (enacted 2022): Established an electric school bus pilot program administered by the Public Service Commission; authorized investor-owned electric companies to implement an electric school bus pilot program with a participating school system. - Virginia H.B.2118 (enacted 2021): Established the Electric Vehicle Grant Fund and Program for the purpose of awarding grants on a competitive basis to public school divisions for replacing diesel school buses with electric school buses, implementing recharging infrastructure, and providing training to support the maintenance, charging, and operation of such electric school buses.
+519 (enacted 2023): Requires the Efficiency Maine Trust to design and operate a 2-year vehicle-togrid pilot project to use electric school buses to store energy from the electric grid during times of low demand and low usage rates and discharge the stored energy to the grid during times of high demand and high usage rates. - Maryland H.B.0696 (enacted 2022): Established an electric school bus pilot program administered by the Public Service Commission; authorized investor-owned electric companies to implement an electric school bus pilot program with a participating school system.